 The Tomato Frog is a species of frog known for its bright red or orange colors.
 It has a wide, flat head and a short, stubby body.
 The tomato frog has a unique defense mechanism – it releases a thick substance in the mouth of its predators, which is a numbing toxin and causes the predator to let go of the frog.

 Tomato Frogs’ conservation status is ‘near threatened,’ which means they are currently close to being threatened with extinction in the near future but are not yet considered threatened.
 Conservation efforts are needed to ensure the species long-term survival.

 4. Golden Poison Frog

-Why is it cute: Has a tiny serious-looking face that, coupled, with its body stance, gives off a cocky but cute attitude
+Why is it cute: It has a tiny serious-looking face that, coupled with its body stance, gives off a cocky but cute attitude

 Scientific name: Phyllobates terribilis

 Despite its tiny size, the Golden Poison Frog is highly toxic, containing enough poison to kill ten grown men.
 It is likely the most poisonous animal on earth, so if you spot one, try to resist its cute appearance and do not touch it under any circumstance.